staticf0x/unique-matcher/.github/ISSUE_TEMPLATE/-a--issue-with-item-detection.md

 ---
-name: Issue with item detection
+name: "(A) Issue with item detection"
 about: An item wasn't detected or some other item was detected instead
 title: ''
 labels: detection